 Building on the foundation developed in IT 650, students will learn advanced database design and management techniques.
 The course deepens the knowledge and understanding of database design concepts introduced in IT 650.
-Prerequisite: IT 650, or permission of instructor.
+Prerequisite: IT 650.

-IT 658 Object Database Design and Management
+IT 658 Object Database Design and Management (3 credits)

 This course introduces students to the methods and principles of object databases.
 Students will gain an understanding of the concepts and theories underlying the design and implementation of object database software and ways the technology can be used to develop business applications.
-Prerequisites: IT 510 and IT 650, or permission of instructor.
+Prerequisites: IT 510 and IT 650.